Pasión de Buena Vista

 A journey through Cuban nights

-Hot rhythms, rousing dances, exotic beauties and unforgettable melodies take you on an exciting journey through Cuban nights.
-The celebrated show Pasión de Buena Vista returns to our stage for a few performances.
-And presents a celebration of the joy of life with 150 colorful costumes, the dance formation El Grupo de Bailar and the Buena Vista Band.
-From rumba to mambo to son, a rousing polyrhythmic soundscape unfolds night after night, captivating the audience.
+Hot rhythms, rousing dances, exotic beauties, and unforgettable melodies take you on an exciting journey through Cuban nights.
+After many years, the acclaimed show Pasión de Buena Vista returns to our stage for a few performances.
+With 150 colorful costumes, the dance troupe El Grupo de Bailar, and the Buena Vista Band, it presents a celebration of joie de vivre.
+From rumba to mambo to son, night after night, a rousing polyrhythmic soundscape unfolds and captivates the audience

-The dance formation El Grupo de Bailar is composed of several first-class dancers, all of whom have already demonstrated their skills in Havana’s traditional dance shows.
+The dance group El Grupo de Bailar is made up of several first-class dancers, all of whom have already proven their skills in Havana’s traditional dance shows.
 The Buena Vista Band consists of a variety of highly talented Cuban musicians.
-In addition to various percussion instruments such as drums, timbales and conga, there are a number of wind instruments such as trombone and trumpet.
-Bass, piano and the tres guitar, typical of Latin America, complete the authentic sound of this show.
-The ensemble is completed by great singers, who alternate between solo, duo or background, presenting well-known hits such as “La Vida es un Carneval”, “Besame Mucho”, “Mi Tierra” and many others.
-And take the audience on a fantastic journey through Cuban nights, for which you don’t have to get on a plane.
+In addition to various percussion instruments such as drums, timbales, and congas, there are a number of wind instruments such as trombones and trumpets.
+Bass, piano, and the tres guitar, typical of Latin America, round out the authentic sound of this show.
+The ensemble is completed by great singers who take turns performing solo, in duets, or as background singers, presenting well-known hits such as “La Vida es un Carneval,” “Besame Mucho,” “Mi Tierra,” and many others.
+Together, they take the audience on a fantastic journey through Cuban nights without having to board a plane.

-Pasión de Buena Vista has been bringing Cuban mentality to European stages for many years.
-Music styles known all over the world today, such as rumba, mambo, cha-cha-cha and salsa, have their origins in just four basic elements.
-Apart from timbrels and drums, there are traditionally no other instruments in the music.
-With the addition of melodic instruments, the now commercialized form of the rumba and other fashionable dances developed from this.
-The son, an alternating song between singer and choir accompanied by the Spanish and Latin American tres guitar, is the crowd favorite.
+For many years, Pasión de Buena Vista has been bringing to European stages what best reflects the Cuban mentality: music and dance.
+Music styles such as rumba, mambo, cha cha cha, and salsa, which are now known all over the world, have their origins in just four basic elements.
+Apart from claves and drums, no other instruments are traditionally found in this music.
+With the addition of melody instruments, the commercialized form of rumba and other fashionable dances developed.
+Son, a call-and-response style of singing between a singer and a choir accompanied by Spanish and Latin American tres guitars, is the audience favorite.
 It was invented by sugar workers in Santiago de Cuba during the 1920s.
-Claves and maracas make up the rhythm.
-With the rapid spread of the son, more instruments were added, such as wooden bass, bongos and trumpets.
+Claves and maracas provide the rhythm.
+With the rapid spread of son, more instruments were added, such as the wooden bass, bongos, and trumpets.

 Fotos © New Star Management GmbH